kyrylenko/react-native-audio-exoplayer/README.md

 `isMuted` : a boolean describing if the audio of this media should be muted.
 `isLooping` : a boolean describing if the media should play once (false) or loop indefinitely (true).
 Note that a `rate` different than 1.0 is currently only available on Android API version 23 and later.
-Note that `volume` and isMuted only affect the audio of this `playbackObject` and do NOT affect the system volume.
+Note that `volume` and isMuted only affect the audio of this `soundObject` and do NOT affect the system volume.

 So...
 Happy coding :)